gglukmann/wp-trigger-bitbucket/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Save or update action triggers Bitbucket pipeline
+Trigger Bitbucket pipeline from a widget on dashboard.

 == Installation ==
 - Add to WordPress and activate